rezozero/starting-blocks/README.md

 ## Usage

-- Install `gulp-cli` if you do not have it yet `npm install -g gulp-cli`.
-- Install dependencies: `npm install` and `bower install`.
+- Install dependencies: `npm install` and `npm run install`.
-- Type `gulp watch` to convert ES6 scripts to `dist/` folder in background.
+- Type `npm run dev` to convert ES6 scripts to `dist/` folder in background.
-- Type `gulp` to optimize project in one file in `build/` folder.
+- Type `npm run build` to optimize project in one file in `dist/` folder.

 RequireJS bootstrap file :